-The P5V30-B4 represents the highest level of technology available in PC Mainboards today.
-Designed as a flexible, high-performance and cost-effective solution for System Integrators and End Users alike, the P5V30-B4 provides the power and expandability to meet the requirements of the most advanced operating systems and software applications.
+The P6F40-B5 represents the highest level of technology available in PC Mainboards today.
+Designed as a flexible, high-performance and cost-effective solution for System Integrators and End Users alike, the P6F40-B5 provides the power and expandability to meet the requirements of the most advanced operating systems and software applications.

-Support for Intel® Pentium® processors at speeds of up to 200Mhz is just the beginning.
-The P5V30-B4 is designed to provide greater overall system throughput by utilizing the latest in I/O technology.
+Support for Intel® Pentium Pro® processors at speeds of up to 200Mhz is just the beginning.
+The P6F40-B5 is designed to provide greater overall system throughput by utilizing the latest in I/O technology.
 By incorporating such advanced features as Bus Mastering IDE and Universal Serial Bus (USB) onto the mainboard, optimum system performance is assured and system design and implementation is simplified.

-Fully "Plug & Play" compatible via an Award BIOS, the P5V30-B4 facilitates easy system configuration and peripheral setup.
-With support for up to 128MB of System RAM, EDO and Infrared, the P5V30-B4 is the ideal foundation for high-end computer systems.
+Fully "Plug & Play" compatible via an Award BIOS, the P6F40-B5 facilitates easy system configuration and peripheral setup.
+With support for up to 512MB of System RAM, Fast Page mode, EDO, and BEDO, the P6F40-B5 is the ideal foundation for high-end computer systems.
+The type of System RAM installed is auto detected by mainboard BIOS.